mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Look for opportunities to split up large reviews

 If you receive a changelist that's more than 300-400 lines of code, push back and ask the author to split up the changelist.
 You should push back exponentially harder as the size increases from 400 lines of code.
-I personally will refuse to review changelists that are over 1,000 lines.
+I personally refuse to review changelists that are over 1,000 lines.

-Depending on the author, they may gripe about being asked to split a changelist because it's often tedious work.
+Depending on the author, they may gripe about being asked to split a changelist because splitting a changelist is tedious.
 Try to help them out by suggesting logical boundaries where they can split the code.
 The easiest case is if the changelist has changes to multiple modules.
 If this is the case.
 In harder cases, look for the lowest layer of the changelist - functions or classes that are at a lower abstraction layer than the rest of the changes and ask to split those changes into their own changelist, then circle back to the changes on top of those later.

 You should especially try to find ways to split up the changelist if the code is bad, like what you'd grade a D or F.
 If you can pick a self-contained 75-line piece out of a 400, start out by asking the author if they'd mind splitting that out.
 This is good for two reasons.
 It lets you divide and conquer.
 You'd much rather review two 250-line code reviews than a 500 line CL, especially if the code is bad.
 Second, it gives the author positive momentum